Yvson/JournalApp/README.md

 ## Basic requirements
-If you want to try to run this app by your own, you should follow the steps below.
+If you want to try to run this app on your own, you should follow the steps below.

 ### Create a new Firebase Project
 Go to [Firebase](https://console.firebase.google.com) and create a new project.
 Important things to do: